 In the exhibition we move from his early works – where he scrapes out the layers of surface paint as though the picture were some kind of unfinished, vulnerable skin – to paintings from the 1890s, where the paint has been so thinned out by turpentine and so lightly applied that the work almost resembles a watercolour.
 Munch was wont to let parts of the canvas remain unpainted or be visible through semi-translucent veils of colour.
 In later pictures from the 20th century we see how he both ramps up the chromatic intensity and lets the strokes of paint become independently communicative elements.
 It is striking how varied Munch worked on his painterly effects.
 Something else that defines him is how he kept experimenting with previous motifs in ever new ways so as to test out the inherent possibilities of painting.

 In addition to this investigational and exploratory way of painting, Munch’s pictures are almost always driven by some type of drama that confronts the viewer.
-Such drama can also be more introverted, however, as in the late self-portrait Between the Clock and the Bed, which has given the exhibition its title.
+Such drama can also be more introverted, however, as in one of his latest works, Self-Portrait.
+Between the Clock and the Bed, which has given the exhibition its title.

 The exhibition is a cooperation between the Munch Museum, the San Francisco Museum of Modern Art and the Metropolitan Museum of Art in New York.